Procurement process for the maternity package | About Kela | KelaSkip to content

 Procurement process for the maternity package

 The selection of products included in the maternity package is revised annually.
-The included products are selected in a public tender process conducted in accordance with the Act on Public Contracts and Concessions.
-The open procurement procedure is used, so the tender is open to all suppliers who wish to participate in the bidding.
+The products are selected in a public tender process conducted in accordance with the Act on Public Contracts and Concessions.
+The public tender process uses an open procurement procedure.
+This means that all companies that want to offer their products up for inclusion in the maternity package can participate in the tender process.

-Tenders are conducted once a year in autumn, a little over a year before the distribution of the maternity package is scheduled to begin.
-For example, bidding for the 2025 edition of the package commenced in autumn 2023.
+The tender process is conducted a little over a year before the distribution of the maternity package is scheduled to begin.
+For example, the tender process for the 2025 edition of the package began in autumn 2023.

 Participation in the tender

-Kela posts a contract notice on the HILMA electronic procurement portal at www.hankintailmoitukset.fi.
-The notice includes a link to the Cloudia Supplier Portal, which contains the documents related to the invitation to tender.
-The invitation to tender lists the products up for tender, describes the selection and comparison criteria applied, and details the supplier qualification criteria.
+Kela publishes a contract notice in the Hilma e-service at www.hankintailmoitukset.fi.
+The notice includes a link to the Cloudia procurement service where the documents related to the invitation to tender can be found.
+The invitation to tender lists the products up for tender, describes the selection and comparison criteria applied, and details the qualification criteria for potential suppliers.

 Product selection

-The products are selected product by product (positioning) either on the basis of the lowest price or on the basis of best value.
-Best value means that alongside the price also the quality is taken into account.
-In recent years Kela has paid special attention to the quality of the products.
-Since the 2021 edition of the maternity package, the quality has had a weighting of 80 per cent and the price a weighting of 20 per cent.
+Each product is selected either on the basis of the lowest price or the best value.
+Best value means that quality is taken into account in addition to price.
+Since the 2022 edition of the maternity package, quality has been weighted at 80% and price at 20%.

 Product delivery

-Kela concludes written supply contracts with the suppliers whose products have been selected for the maternity package.
-Orders, packaging and delivery to clients are handled by a company under contract to Kela.
+Kela concludes written supply contracts with the companies whose products have been selected for the maternity package.
+A third-party entity under contract to Kela orders and packs the products and distributes the maternity package to customers.

 Read more